 Industry 4.0 refers to the 4th Industrial revolution – the recent trend of automation and data exchange in manufacturing technologies.
 To fully realize the Industry 4.0 vision, manufacturers need to unlock several capabilities: vertical integration through connected and smart manufacturing assets of a factory; horizontal integration through connecting discrete operational systems of a factory; end-to-end integration through the entire supply chain.
 In recent technology advancements in Web of Things (WoT) and Semantic Web (Jointly referred as Semantic Web of Things) have a promising role to play to address Industry 4.0 vision.
 Integration of Semantic Web with WoT technologies enables communications among heterogeneous Industrial assets.
-Semantic Web can be also used to represent manufacturing knowledge in machine-interpretable way.
+Semantic Web can be also used to represent manufacturing knowledge in a machine-interpretable way.
 The semantic modeling of industrial assets and their service produces unambiguous and machine-interpretable descriptions and creates interoperability among assets and their services across domains.
 Semantic Web is indeed a good fit for a plethora of complex problems related to automated, flexible, and self-configurable systems like Industry 4.0 systems.

 - Sharing techniques and experience